murchandamus/bips/bip-update-process.md

 Replaces: 2
 ```

-## tk: More input requested on following open questions

-- Should we have a Final and/or Active Status?
-- Should we add a mandatory Change Log section to BIPs?
-- Should we introduce versioning/revisions to (final) BIPs?

 ## Abstract

 A _Bitcoin improvement proposal (BIP)_ provides a concise, self-contained, technical description of one new concept,